codeforkansascity/tagging_tracker_backend/README.md

 ## Deployment

+### Terraform
 Terraform is still WIP.
 See [README](tf/README.md).
 Run `cp secrets.template.sh secrets.sh` to create a file to make working w/ Terraform variables easier.

+### Travis CI

+Currently should run tests and check formatting on all PRs.
+This is a requirement for merging.

+TODO

+- Support release branch automatically deploying to staging resources
+    - The current regex does not appear to work
+- Auto deploy to production
+    - This is pretty much dependent on Terraform having production setup